FreeRTOS/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 11.1: Conversions shall not be performed between a pointer to function and any other type.
-        This rule requires that a pointer to a function shall not be converted into or from a pointer to a functon with a compatible type.
+        This rule requires that a pointer to a function shall not be converted into or from a pointer to a function with a compatible type.
         `vEventGroupClearBitsCallback` and `vEventGroupSetBitsCallback` use const
         qualifier for the second parameter `ulBitsToClear` to specify that this parameter is not modified in the callback function.